 Are you interested in a career in the British Army?
 If so, you’ll need to pass selection assessments.
 These examine skills such as critical thinking, deductive reasoning, numerical fluency and the ability to remain calm under pressure: all crucial for any occupation in the armed forces.

-Check out our British Army practice aptitude test resource to learn more about how these tests work, and practice some realistic samples.
+Check out our BARB Test British Army to learn more about how these tests work, and practice some realistic samples.